-Share-based payments were \$183,319 for Q2 2021 compared to \$89,934 for Q2 2020.
-This increase in share-based payments was largely associated with a new grant of stock options in the current quarter.
+Share-based payments were \$206,067 for Q3 2021 compared to \$622,050 for Q3 2020.
+The current period's share-based payments were associated with a new grant of stock options in the current quarter while the prior year's amount included share purchase warrants issued to the lenders for the increase in the term loan facility and the establishment of the short-term loan facility.

-Shareholder and community engagement costs were insignificant in Q2 2021 at \$4,590 as compared to \$4,833 in Q2 2020.
+Shareholder and community engagement costs were insignificant at \$4,140 in Q3 2021 as compared to \$60,100 in Q3 2020 which included required expenditures incurred for community development projects in Greenland.

-Transfer agent and filing fees of \$14,496 for Q2 2021, consistent with \$15,031 recorded for Q2 2020
+Transfer agent and filing fees of \$8,685 for Q3 2021, compared to \$21,083 recorded for Q3 2020 where there were additional filing costs incurred related to the short-term loan facility established in December 2019.

-Travel and accommodation expenses were minimal for the quarter at \$694, down from \$9,382 in Q2 2020, as the Company focussed on conserving cash by minimizing expenditures in the current period.
+Travel and accommodation expenses were minimal for the quarter at \$172, down from \$1,327 in Q3 2020, as the Company focussed on conserving cash by minimizing expenditures in the current period, as well as reduced travel due to COVID-19 travel restrictions.

-Upon the debt restructuring and the resultant disposition of controlling interest in Hudson Greenland completed in the current period, the Company recorded the following:
+Upon the debt restructuring and the resultant disposition of controlling interest in Hudson Greenland completed in the last quarter, the Company recorded the following: